Research and Creative Inquiry Activities

 My research interests are broadly based on the effects of stress and fatigue on humans - our ability to function, our health, and our well-being.
 Almost any topic that relates to stress and fatigue can capture my interest.
-I use a wide range of measures to assess the effects of stress and fatigue including performance measures, subjective measures, emotional cognition/recognition measures, and physiological measures.
+My team and I use a wide range of measures to assess the effects of stress and fatigue including performance measures, subjective measures, emotional cognition/recognition measures, and physiological measures.

 - Work and Exercise.
 This research program uses FitDesks (stationary bikes with a desk top) in college study areas, K-12 classrooms, and in office spaces to examine how being active while working or studying can positively affect performance, health, and well-being.
 We are placing FitDesks around the Clemson campus and are working with the FitDesk's FitStudent initiative to place FitDesks in K-12 educational settings nationwide.
 The goal of this research is to document the effects of combining work with low-level of exercise.
 This research effort could ultimately change how our society views work and exercise.

 - Sleep and Sleep Loss.
 This research effort includes two main research paradigms.
 (1) Examining the effects of sleep loss and sleep deprivation on performance, health, and well-being.
 (2) Examining the effects of sleep habits (including sleep timing, sleep quantity, sleep quality, and day-time sleepiness) on daily functioning, performance, health, and well-being.
-In both areas, we are interested in a broad range of measures including many different performance measures, measures of emotional cognition/recognition, subjective measures, and health/well-being meausres.
+In both areas, we are interested in a broad range of measures including many different performance measures, measures of attention, measures of emotional cognition/recognition, subjective measures, and health/well-being meausres.
 The broad goals of these research projects are to develop intervention strategies to improve performance and well-being in the work place and to help college students make better decisions regarding sleep habits.

 Graduate and undergraduate students interested in learning more about the research process and in gaining research-related skills are welcome to join my research team.
 Graduate students can participate through course credit (i.e., independent research, thesis, and dissertation credit) or as volunteers.
 Undergraduate students participate through Clemson University's Creative Inquiry program and register for course credit through PSYCH H4900, H4910, 4980, or H4980.
 I encourage interested undergraduate students to join our research team no later than their junior year.
 Both graduate and undergraduate students are encouraged to stay involved in the research team for multiple semesters to take full advantage of the learning opportunities intrinsic in our research team and effort.
 Students can be involved in any of my research projects, depending on their interest and our current research topics.

 Students have the opportunity to be involved in several stages of the research process depending upon the number of semesters that they remain on the team including: literature searches to find necessary background information, reading and critically evaluating background literature, data gathering, data management in Excel, data analyses in SPSS, and data presentation and publication.
 Students involved in my research team during the spring semesters will also complete a poster presentation at the research exhibition on campus.
 Because of the on-going nature of our research effort, students have the opportunity to become immediately involved in the research process beginning in their first semester.
 Furthermore, students who work for a minimum of 4 semesters on our research team have the opportunity to attend regional and national research conferences to give presentations about our work.

 Featured Stories and Media Coverage

-- Sleep research featured in first edition of Decipher (Vol 1, Fall 2012), the Clemson University Creative Inquiry magazine (pg 44).
+- Sleep Research: Featured in first edition of Decipher (Vol 1, Fall 2012), the Clemson University Creative Inquiry magazine (pg 44).

 - FitDesk Initiative: Clemson student newspaper.